jamillosantos/fasthttp-websocket/README.md

 Hence, I decided to come up with a websocket protocol implementation for the fasthttp.
-Meanwhile, I will be using interfaces for pretty much anything to try to reduce the binding between the fasthttp and this websocket implementation.
+Meanwhile, I will be using interfaces for pretty much anything to try to avoid any heavy bind between the fasthttp and this websocket implementation.

 # Testing